systopia/de.systopia.mailattachment/docs/usage.md

 removing them.

-Each attachment can have specific form elements, such as the path for existing files for _File on Server_ type attachments, or a *Name* field for specifying the file name of the attachment in the resulting e-mail.
-There are may also be attachments types without any input fields.
+Each attachment can have specific form elements, such as the path for existing files for _File on Server_ type attachments, or an *Attachment Name* field for specifying the file name of the attachment in the resulting e-mail.
+There may also be attachments types without any input fields.

-Adding attachments is done by selecting the attachment type from the drop-down field and clicking the _Add attachment_ button, which results in another attachment being added to the list, and configuring this attachment appropriately.
+Adding attachments is done by selecting the attachment type from the drop-down field and clicking the _Add Attachment_ button, which results in another attachment being added to the list, and configuring this attachment appropriately.